-Figure shows Gibco Collagen I and collagen from two other suppliers were prepared at the concentrations stated and allowed to solidify in individual wells of a 24-well plate.
-Gibco Collagen I forms a firm, clearer gel matrix for cell culture.
+Figure 1 shows Gibco liquid collagen for cell culture and collagen from two other suppliers.
+These were prepared at the concentrations stated and allowed to solidify in individual wells of a 24-well plate.
+Gibco Collagen I forms a firm, clearer gel matrix.

-Collagen consists of three α-chains which form a triple helix, providing tensile strength to the extracelluar matrix (ECM).
-Collagen I is the most common fibrillar collagen and is found in skin, bone, tendons, and other connective tissues.
+Collagen consists of three α-chains, which form a triple helix, providing tensile strength for the ECM.
+Collagen I is the most common fibrillar collagen for cell culture and is found in skin, bone, tendons, and other connective tissues.

 Collagen I plays key roles in cell biology and biomedical applications: